saiemsaeed/interview-questions/Readme.md

 - Describe a time when you made a mistake.
 How did you deal with the repercussions of the mistake?
 What lessons did you learn from the mistake?
 - Describe a challenging project that you worked on.
 Why was it challenging?
 What was your role in the project?
 How did you deal with the various difficulties of the project?
 - Describe a time when you went out of your comfort zone.
 Why did you do it?
 What lessons did you learn from the experience?
+- Which previous project you are most proud of?